 Programs like IAVE or Telepeaje allow automatic toll payment.
 These require setup in advance and are tied to your vehicle plate.
 Availability for foreign-plated vehicles may vary.

 When driving a U.S.-registered vehicle in Mexico, you are required to have Mexico-issued auto insurance to be legally covered.
+If you’re unsure why this is required, this article explains whether Mexico car insurance is required by law or optional.

 Toll roads in Mexico also include limited liability insurance from the toll operator (called “Seguro de Caminos”).
 This can help with certain accident costs on the toll road itself, but it is not a replacement for a full Mexico auto policy.
+Relying on toll-road coverage alone can be risky, which is why this guide on what happens if you drive without Mexico auto insurance is important to review.

 Disclaimer: This article is for general informational purposes only and is not legal, insurance, or travel advice.
 Requirements, costs, and procedures for toll roads in Mexico may change without notice.
 Always confirm details with your Mexico auto insurance provider and official Mexico government sources before traveling.